DavidBruchmann/automated-typo3-update/Documentation/source/configuration.rst

 removedSignalConfigFiles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Configure where to look for configuration files defining the removed signals and methods.
+Configure where to look for configuration files defining the removed signals.
 Default is ``Configuration/Removed/Signals/*.yaml`` inside the standard itself.
 We already try to deliver as much as possible.
 Globing is used, so placeholders like ``*`` are possible, see